sajidahmed21/Poppin/deliverables/product.md

 __duration__, __size of event__, __event type__, __community__, __exclusivity__,
 amongst other event features.

-Users can click an event they are interested in attending to see more information, to see which of their friends are attending, and to chat with other user's at the event or who themselves are interested in attending.
+Users can click on an event they are interested in attending to see more information, to see which of their friends are attending, and to chat with users at the event or others who are also interested in attending.

 ##### Event Features